jackyan0320/p8105_final_project/proposal/project_proposal.md

 In this project, we will:

 -   Compare county wide donor registration rates in New York to see if there are counties that are lacking in donor registration.
 This will include making a choropleth map to visualize differences in registration rate across New York state counties.
 -   Explore possible correlations between county wide factors (such as median income level) and organ donor registration rate.
-If the data is sufficient, we wil explore using a mixed-effects regression model to test if specific county level variables influence changes in registration prevalence.
+If the data is sufficient, we will explore using a mixed-effects regression model to test if specific county level variables influence changes in registration prevalence.
 -   Compare donor registration rate trends across counties using an animated plot.

 We anticipate the largest coding challenge to come from the choropleth map and the animated plot.